6G: Expectations

 6G networks are expected to be developed and released by the early 2030s.
 The largest number of 6G patents have been filed in China.

 Features

-Recent academic publications have been conceptualizing 6G and new features that may be included.
-Artificial intelligence (AI) is included in many predictions, from 6G supporting AI infrastructure to "AI designing and optimizing 6G architectures, protocols, and operations."
+Academic publications since the early 2020s have been conceptualizing 6G and new features that may be included.
+Artificial intelligence is included in many predictions, from 6G supporting AI infrastructure to "AI designing and optimizing 6G architectures, protocols, and operations."
 Another study in Nature Electronics looks to provide a framework for 6G research, stating, "We suggest that human-centric mobile communications will still be the most important application of 6G and the 6G network should be human-centric.
 Thus, high security, secrecy and privacy should be key features of 6G and should be given particular attention by the wireless research community."

 Transmission

 The frequency bands for 6G are undetermined.
 Initially, Terahertz was considered an important band for 6G, as indicated by the Institute of Electrical and Electronics Engineers, which stated that "Frequencies from 100 GHz to 3 THz are promising bands for the next generation of wireless communication systems because of the wide swaths of unused and unexplored spectrum."

 One of the challenges in supporting the required high transmission speeds will be the limitation of energy consumption and associated thermal protection in the electronic circuits.

 As of now, mid bands are being considered by WRC for 6G/IMT-2030.